-These legal costs can impose a significant burden on the estate.
-So it is incumbent upon the parties to litigate matters efficiently and without undue delay.
+These legal costs, when it comes to contesting a will can impose a significant burden on the estate.
+So it is incumbent upon the parties to litigate matters efficiently and without delay.
 They should only focus on the most relevant matters.
-This is why it is so critical to use a recommended Estate Lawyer with a reputation the calibre of our lawyers at O’Connor, Ruddy & Garret Solicitors.
+This is why it is so critical to use a recommended Brisbane Wills and Estate legal team with a reputation and the calibre of our lawyers at O’Connor, Ruddy & Garret Solicitors.

-How can our firm help with the cost of contesting a will?
+How can O’Connor Ruddy and Garrett help with the cost of contesting a will?